 In the Gender and Sexualities Working Group submission it is reported that much debate preceded the consultation of the institution's stakeholders on the question of whether or not the institution's cultural environment would support the introduction of gender-neutral residences.
 The main risk that was considered as entailed in such a development is that a gender neutral residence, which would house students that include those who do not subscribe to the gender binary and to heteronormativity, would be targeted for attack by members of the institution who experience the decentrering of the engendered heterosexual norm and a reduction in the levels of exclusion of non-conforming individuals as a threat that justifies harassment and violence.
 (As indicated in the report, this attitude was exhibited by two academic staff members who responded to the survey that the Working Group conducted.)
 In the pre-survey discussions, the risk of attack was weighed against the harassment and violence currently experienced by non-conforming students in gendered residences and it was concluded that the threat of violence in the future was outweighed by the violence experienced in the present.
-What this conclusion therefore implies is that, the awareness that there is risk that gender neutral residences will be attacked places the institution in a position to devise means to mitigate this risk without having to resolve that gendered residences are the best option for all students.
+What this conclusion therefore implies is that, the awareness that there is risk that gender neutral residences are the best option for all students.
 Eighty percent of the students and staff who participated in the survey indicated that they support the introduction of gender-neutral residences.

 The recommendations made in the Disability Working Group report on the work that needs to be undertaken in order to render the physical infrastructure of the institution accessible to people with disabilities is subsumed under recommendations 3a to 3e.
 The concepts of Universal and Inclusive Design have been used here to encompass the improvements to the physical infrastructure that, in the recommendations made, it is indicated are needed.
 The concepts have also been used to foreground the approach that, it is recommended, needs to be adopted in the undertaking of this work.
-In the report it is highlighted that one of the principles of Universal and Inclusive Design is that the design of a physical infrastructure that is inclusive needs to be undertaken in collaboration and in consultation with individuals with disabilities.
+In the report it is highlighted that one of the principles of Universal and Inclusive Design is that the design of physical infrastructure that is inclusive needs to be undertaken in collaboration and in consultation with individuals with disabilities.
 Participants in the Disability study conducted by the Disability Working Group, reveal that while attempts have been made to make the institution's new buildings more accessible than the old, there have been design failures such as there not being adequate space for a wheel chair to turn around in lifts and in toilets for the disabled.
 Recommendation 3a and b therefore also speak of the principle that is often summarised as "nothing about us without us".